-Tuvalu is a group of nine low-lying coral atolls with a surface area of just 26 square kilometres dispersed over 1.3 million kilometres in the Central Pacific.
+Tuvalu is a group of nine low-lying coral atolls with a surface area of just 16mi² (26km²) dispersed over 807,700 mi (1,300,000km) in the Central Pacific.

-Much of the capital's island life takes place on the largest strip of land – the airport runway!
+Much of the capital's island life takes place on the largest strip of land – the airport runway.
 Don't worry, a man with a megaphone or siren will tell you when it's time to get out of the way of the landing aircraft.

 As a low-lying coral atoll, the greatest threat is of natural causes, such as changes in sea level that have a great affect on Tuvalu and the affects of climate change, which can be seen on an almost month to month basis.